 Amanda: Before writing your blog, had you ever entered our PCH Sweeps?

 Toni: I had not thought about Sweepstakes for some time.
 Not because I do not believe in the magic, I do.
-In the past, except maybe the last 10 years, I entered every chance I had.
+In the past I entered every chance I had.

 Amanda: How were you contacted about the PCH scam?

 Toni: Through a series of emails.
-I thought this odd since I’d never before seen an email from Publishers Clearing House, but it felt credible.
-That’s a key thing I think, we do not as consumers realize how good these people attempting to scam us are in terms of masquerading themselves as legitimate.
+I thought this odd since I’d never before seen an email from Publishers Clearing House and that I had not entered the contest, but it seemed credible.
+That’s a key thing I think, we do not as consumers realize how good these people are at attempting to scam us are in terms of masquerading themselves as legitimate.

 Amanda: What did the e-mail say?